SteliosMouslech/Pogble/README.md

 This is a fork of the open source clone of the famous game Wordle.
 It was made as an inside joke for my friends.
 Every day the word is the same (Pogba - A footballer my friends like).
 This project is intented as a joke.
+Play it [here!](https://steliosmouslech.github.io/Pogble/)

 [**The original project. **](https://github.com/cwackerfuss/react-wordle)